bl4drnnr/github-cli-manager/README.md

   --gagtn              Get a gitignore template.
   --lrfu               Lists public repositories for the specified user.
   --lor                Lists repositories for the specified organization.
+  --lofu               List public organization memberships for the specified user.
 ```

 ---